What is Node.js? Features and How it Works?

 What is Node.js?

-If you are thinking of building scalable, blazingly fast applications, you may have asked yourself, “What is Node? ”
+If you are thinking of building scalable, blazingly fast applications, you may have asked yourself, “What is Node?”

 You may be entirely new to coding or have some basic knowledge, and I will help you understand what Node.js is, how it works, why it is popular, and where it fits in with the JavaScript ecosystem.
+So, let’s jump into this new world of non-blocking I/O, event loops, and JS outside of the browser.
+Let’s have a look at it!

 What is Node.js?

 Node.js is an open-source, cross-platform JavaScript runtime environment that allows developers to run JavaScript code outside of the browser, mostly on servers.
 In simple words, using JavaScript to create residential applications, APIs, real-time systems, and even desktop tools.
 Node.js does not use a traditional server environment.
-It runs code on Chrome’s V8 engine that compiles the JavaScript code directly into native machine code, which is incredibly fast.

-Why is Node.js Important for Modern Development?
+Why is Node.js Important?

 Node.js has shifted the boundaries of what JavaScript can accomplish.
 It is no longer just ride-sharing apps and animations, but managing huge platforms, including sites such as Netflix, LinkedIn, Uber, and PayPal.
 And it does so for two reasons: speed and scalability, along with the convenience of having JavaScript used throughout the stack on both the front and back end.
 With the Node.js programming language, you write once and run everywhere, whether on the server, in the browser, or IoT.